Charlotte Frances McLeod: Marriage and family life

 McLeod was married at age 34 in Miami, Florida.
+Since Florida marriage law does not require a birth certificate for individuals 21 and over, McLeod was allowed to marry a man despite being legally male.
 McLeod's husband, Ralph H. Heidal, was from New York and was 36 years old when he married McLeod.
-The couple were married on October 11th, 1959.
+The couple were married on October 11, 1959.

 Relationship with father

 McLeod's father, Charles McLeod Sr., worked in insurance.
 He and McLeod's mother divorced and were each remarried.
 Charles had two other daughters with his second wife.
 Originally, Charles was against McLeod's operation because American doctors had warned him it would be dangerous for McLeod's health.
 When he learned that a Memphis psychiatrist was giving her hormones, he walked out of the office in disgust.
 Because of the threat that surgery would have to McLeod's life, Charles told McLeod that he would not help her.

 However, after McLeod returned, her father stated: “I was opposed to the operation, but now that it’s over, I’m ready to support Charlotte as my daughter.”
 He was also quoted saying other supportive claims such as:

-“It’s a little hard to get used to after all these years.
+“It's a little hard to get used to after all these years.
 But I will, you can bet on that.”

 “I guess he always wanted to be a girl.”

 “I was happy to see her.
 I hope that this change will be better.
-I hope she’ll be happy.”
+I hope she'll be happy.”

-Comparisons to Christine Jorgenson
+Comparisons to Christine Jorgensen

-Christine Jorgenson was the first widely known transgender woman to travel to Denmark in order to have operations that would allow her to transition from male to female.
-McLeod had stated to newspapers that she had planned to go to Denmark to receive surgery before Jorgenson.
+Christine Jorgensen was the first widely known transgender woman to travel to Denmark in order to have operations that would allow her to transition from male to female.
+McLeod had stated to newspapers that she had planned to go to Denmark to receive surgery before Jorgensen.

-Charlotte McLeod was known to have a dislike towards Jorgenson.
+McLeod was known to have a dislike towards Jorgensen.
 At one of her one-woman shows, she was quoted saying: “I just wish she’d come in here some night so I could yell ‘Check your hat, mister.”

-McLeod's story was written in the press to be very different from Jorgenson's.
-Generally, Jorgenson was presented as a positive example of a trans woman, while McLeod was often mocked by the press.
+McLeod's story was written in the press to be very different from Jorgensen's.
+Generally, Jorgensen was presented as a positive example of a trans woman, while McLeod was often mocked by the press.
 Time magazine wrote: “Charlotte’s story resembles Christine’s.
 He was a sensitive boy, quiet and lonely, with a penchant for dressing up in women’s clothing.
 Like Christine, he was drafted into the Army; unlike Christine, he found it too hard.”

-McLeod stated that since controversy arose from Christine's transformation, McLeod had to go about hers in secret.
+McLeod stated that since controversy arose from Jorgensen's transformation, she had to go about hers in secret.

-Christine Jorgenson, when told about McLeod, said she had no advice to give: “People get exactly what they give out.
+Jorgensen, when told about McLeod, said she had no advice to give: “People get exactly what they give out.
 I feel that a person makes his own way and his attitudes are reflected through other people.
 I cannot offer advice to anyone else.
 I can say only what I have done.
 At all times, I have conducted myself like a lady.”